bootique/bootique/UPGRADE.md

   implementation, do not override JobModule, and do not redefine LockHandler injection point .
 Instead call the extender like this: `JobModule.extend(binder).addLockHandler("my-lock", MyLockHandler.class)`

+* [bootique-agrest #62](https://github.com/bootique/bootique-agrest/issues/62): Cayenne 4.0 is no longer supported.
+  If you import `io.bootique.agrest:bootique-agrest` in your project, it will not be available.
+So change the import to `io.bootique.agrest:bootique-agrest-cayenne41` or `io.bootique.agrest:bootique-agrest-cayenne42`.

 ## 2.0.RC1

 * [bootique-jetty #109](https://github.com/bootique/bootique-jetty/issues/109): To fix `JettyTester` initialization